Argentina women's national football team: History

 In the 2014 Copa América Femenina, the team finished second in their group, behind Brazil, with three wins and one loss, and qualified for the Final Stage.
 The top two teams in the final stage qualified for the 2015 Women's World Cup and 2016 Summer Olympics, and the third-placed team qualified for a CONCACAF-CONMEBOL playoff for World Cup qualification.
 Argentina finished last in the final stage and missed out on the World Cup and Olympics.

-In 2016 the team "effectively" did not exist, as the officials were more interested in investing in the men's side.
-Following a long struggle to demand for better treatment, the team was restarted in 2017 and its former coach Carlos Borrello was reappointed as coach of the side.
+In 2016, the team effectively did not exist, as the officials were more interested in investing in the men's side.
+Following a long struggle for better treatment, the team was restarted in 2017, and its former coach Carlos Borrello was reappointed as coach of the side.

-In 2018, Argentina finished third at the Copa América which qualified them for the CONCACAF–CONMEBOL play-off.
+In 2018, Argentina finished third at the Copa América, which qualified them for the CONCACAF–CONMEBOL play-off.
 Argentina defeated the fourth-place finisher from the CONCACAF Championship, Panama, in a two-legged play-off in November 2018 to qualify for the 2019 FIFA Women's World Cup.
 In the team's debut, they managed a shocking 0–0 draw to Japan, former champions of 2011 FIFA Women's World Cup, and gained its first ever point in any Women's World Cup.
 The next match was a narrow 1–0 loss to England, and then an exciting 3–3 draw to Scotland, after being down 3–0 with 25 minutes left.
-Although Argentina didn't qualify to the knockout stages, they put in a good performance, with two draws and one loss, finishing the tournament in the group's third place.
-The women's team's performance was deemed to be one of the country's watershed moment for the long neglected women's side, especially after the disappointing shows of the Argentine men's side in the 2018 FIFA World Cup and 2019 Copa América.
+Although Argentina didn't qualify for the knockout stages, they put in a good performance, with two draws and one loss, finishing the tournament in the group's third place.
+The women's team's performance was deemed to be one of the country's watershed moments for the long neglected women's side, especially after the disappointing shows of the Argentine men's side in the 2018 FIFA World Cup and 2019 Copa América.

+After the men's team winning the 2022 FIFA World Cup, it created an expectation of scoring the first ever victory at the 2023 FIFA Women's World Cup.
+However, they only managed a 0–1 loss to Italy, a 2–2 draw to South Africa and a 0–2 loss to Sweden, finishing the tournament in the last place of the group stage.

+On 27 and 28 May 2024, Lorena Benítez, Julieta Cruz, Laurina Oliveros and Eliana Stábile withdrew from the national team after a dispute with the Argentine Football Association over a lack of pay, mistreatment and injustices they have faced in the past and continue to endure to this day.
+However, Stábile would later reconsider her decision and return to the team.

 Results and fixtures

-The following is a list of recent match results, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.